Nitish15032000/YouTube-clone-MERN/README.md

 # YouTube-clone-MERN\
   **backend url : https://youtube-clone-mern.onrender.com/**
-  backend is completed but frontend is on the under ways
+  backend is completed but frontend is not completed